YasinMohammed7/Frontend-Project/README.md

 2- User- log in page: "intregistreaza-te" (register);

-3- Shopping button- "cumpara acum" (generates products with a function);
+3- Shopping button- "cumpara acum" (generates products once with a function);

 4- The user can create an account on register page.
 After the account is created, the user will be automatically redirected to the log in page;